ishratumar/javascript30days-challenge/README.md

   # JavaScript 30-Day 28
   ## Video Speed Controller UI
   ### ✍️My learnings from this project:
-  - So that was kind of cool.
-Used offset properties for allignments.
+  - Learnet how to use offset techniques for design presentations.
+By making use of the offset property, you can align elements exactly where you want them.

   ```
   Code Sample:
   <script>